 Instructions

-- Preheat oven to 350 degrees.
-Line a standard size cupcake pan with liners, set aside.
+- Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line a standard-size cupcake pan with cupcake liners, and set aside.

 - Using a large piping tip, pipe the frosting onto the cooled cupcakes.
 Top with fresh mint and a raspberry, if desired.